SystemsApproach/sdn/switch.rst

 4.1 Switch-Level Schematic
 ----------------------------------

-We start by considering a white-box switch as a whole, where the best analogy is to imagine a PC built from a collection of commodity, off-the-shelf components.
+We start by considering a bare-metal switch as a whole, where the best analogy is to imagine a PC built from a collection of commodity, off-the-shelf components.
 In fact, a full architectural specification for switches that take advantage of such components is available